davidcarmo23/Apontamentos/MEI/Qualidade de Software/Aula 4.md

 	- Automated input generation
 ## Sources of Input
 - **Black Box (Functional) Test Design**
+- Use Knowledge about how the system should act to design test cases
+	- Requirements, comments, user manuals, intuition
+- Tests can be designed before code is written
+	- (test-driven development)

 -
 # Test Oracle - Definition
 ## Test Oracle Components